Overview

 The most widely used second-line treatment options are azathioprine, cyclosporine A and cyclophosphamide.
 [35]

 Alkylating agents should be considered only in cases clearly unresponsive to corticosteroids used in high dosage.
 These agents should only be prescribed by physicians familiar with usage and toxicities.
-They are generally prescribed for several weeks at a time; disease manifestations and complete blood count should be monitored.
+They generally are prescribed for several weeks at a time; disease manifestations and complete blood count should be monitored.

 A retrospective chart review of patients with CVID and GLILD found that combination chemotherapy with rituximab and azathioprine resulted in significant improvement in pulmonary function and radiographic lung abnormalities.
 Comparison of pre- and post-treatment HRCT scans of the chest identified improvements in total score (P=0.018), presence of pulmonary consolidations (P=0.041), ground-glass opacities (P=0.020), nodular opacities (P=0.024), and both the presence and extent of bronchial wall thickening (P=0.014, 0.026 respectively).
 [9]